jacksnow00/earth2-docs/docs/installation.rst

 Installation Tutorial:
 -------------

-1. Configure your Ubuntu repositories
+1. Configure your Ubuntu repositories.
 -------------

 Configure your Ubuntu repositories to allow "restricted," "universe," and "multiverse."
-You can follow the Ubuntu guide for instructions on doing this.
+You can follow `the Ubuntu guide <https://help.ubuntu.com/community/Repositories/Ubuntu>`_  for instructions on doing this.

 2. Setup your sources.list
 -------------